 As a new feature to be used as a discovery technique for those teaching special needs students (sns), this column will introduce each one and describe the tricks and approaches I am using.
 Each new entry will be made in the blog.
 Teachers/parents are invited to comment, and especially add what they have done successfully.
-The whole point is to develop approaches to impart the gift of music to this very special people.
+The whole point is to develop approaches to impart the gift of music to these very special people.
 All will be composite students so as not to identify an individual.

 Attitude Annie is a typical public school student with no special needs, except she is very willful....or more accurately, won't-full.
 My teacher friends ask why I keep her.
 Probably for the challenge.
 How do you direct a young and bright child when she just won't?
-She will, however, chase and tease the dog.

 Donnie with Down Syndrome is the sweetest young man.
-Perhaps God put them among us to teach us love, trust, acceptance, truthfulness.
+Perhaps God put such among us to teach us love, trust, acceptance, truthfulness.
 Donnie is a slow learner, but he learns.
 And when he smiles in pride, it lights up the room!